Supporting Indigenous Research Values

 Researchers and Academics

 IRST is an advisory entity that can provide guidance to researchers and scholars on the proper processes to adhere to within Indigenous research.
-IRST will be the point of contact for all UCalgary researchers doing any work within the broader Indigenous landscape.
+IRST is a University of Calgary facing resource for those conducting and supporting Indigenous

-- Providing guidance and wise practices in Indigenous research, community engagement, and Indigenous data management
+- Providing consultations and guidance on wise practices in Indigenous research

-- Supporting development of Indigenous research grants and ethics applications
+- Supporting the development of Indigenous research grants and ethics applications

 The Strategy